alpha-xone/xbbg/apps/xbbg-mcp/README.md

 ```

 Windows release assets are attached as `.zip` files, but the convenience installer currently targets macOS/Linux only.

+## Install MCPB

+Claude Desktop and MCPB-aware registries can use the `xbbg-mcp-v<VERSION>.mcpb` asset attached to GitHub Releases.
+The MCPB currently supports macOS arm64, Linux amd64, and Windows amd64.
+The raw platform tar/zip assets remain available for manual installs and troubleshooting.

+The MCPB does not include Bloomberg SDK files, Bloomberg runtime libraries, credentials, or market data.
+Configure `XBBG_MCP_LIB_DIR`, `BLPAPI_LIB_DIR`, `BLPAPI_ROOT`, or install Bloomberg's official Python `blpapi` package so the launcher can find the authorized Bloomberg runtime locally.
+On Windows, the MCPB PowerShell launcher prepends the resolved Bloomberg runtime directory to `PATH` before starting `xbbg-mcp.exe`.

 ## Build from source